Kieranties/SimpleVersion/docs/SimpleVersion.Docs/articles/configuration.md

 Configuration
 =============

-SimpleVersion reads the `.simpleversion.json` from the root of your git repo.
+SimpleVersion reads the `.simpleversion.json` from the root of your git repository.
 This file provides various configuration options.

 Version